Daleks, the TARDIS

 Version 3 - Season Eighteen - Tom Yardley-Jones

 John Nathan-Turner had a new prop created in fibreglass for The Leisure Hive, with a stacked roof more faithful to the first sixties prop, and its plaque featured the correct "urgent calls" wording.
-It was designed by Tom Yardley-Jones.
+It was designed by Tom Yardley-Jones and as explained in Paul MC Smith's brilliant The TARDIS Chronicles, there were actually three of these boxes made.

 Paul McGann TARDIS Prop